Impacts of Aggregation on Model Diversity and Consumer Utility: Proofs for Section

 Additionally, by the properties of BTL, we know that $\agg{\valvec_i} \leq \max_{k \in \abs{\valvec_i}} \valvec_{k,i}$.
 Thus, we know that:

 which implies $\Val \geq \agg{\valvec_1}$, as desired. \end{proof}

+We note that from Lemmas \ref{lem:optvalueb} and \ref{lem:optcombb}, optimizing for consumer welfare and for weighted winrate would both incentivize producers to place all value on a single task.
+However, it is \emph{not} the case that maximizing for weighted winrate and consumer welfare would both incentivize placing weight on the \emph{same} task: it could be that they would pick different tasks $i \ne j$.
+For intuition, weighted winrate incentivizes producers to focus on a task where they maximize their probability of being selected, while consumer welfare would be maximized by picking a task that maximizes the probability of being picked, multiplied by the gap in value $\Val - \agg{\val_i}$.
+Lemma \ref{lem:weightedvaluegap} provides a bound on the gap in social welfare induced by this slight misalignment in objectives.

-\weightedvaluegap* \begin{proof} WLOG suppose that task 1 is the task that maximizes consumer welfare, and task 2 is the one that maximizes weighted winrate.
+\begin{restatable}{lemma}{weightedvaluegap} Given a set of existing tasks with values $\{\valvec_{\task}\}$, weighted winrate and consumer welfare may \emph{not} incentivize picking the same task to place all value on.
+However, the suboptimality of weighted winrate \emph{on this task} is bounded by $\agg{\valvec_{i^*}} - \agg{\valvec_{j^*}}$, where $i^*$ is the index of the task that maximizes the probability $\ppick_{\nagents+1}(\valvec_{i} \oplus \Val)$, and $j^*$ is the index of the task with smallest current value $\agg{\valvec_{j^*}}$. \end{restatable} \begin{proof} WLOG suppose that task 1 is the task that maximizes consumer welfare, and task 2 is the one that maximizes weighted winrate.
 Note from Lemma \ref{lem:optcombb} that we must have that task 2 maximizes $\ppick_{\nagents+1}(\valvec_{i} \oplus \Val)$.
 The gap in consumer welfare is given by:

 \end{proof}

 \scalinglaw* \begin{proof} This can be seen almost immediately from the proofs of Lemmas \ref{lem:optvalueb} or \ref{lem:optcombb}: the final allocation is one that allocates up to the maximum value on the task $\val_i^*$ sequentially according to which task maximizes that objective.
 This is optimal by the same reasoning with proofs of Lemmas \ref{lem:optvalueb} and \ref{lem:optcombb}: any other allocation could be strictly improved by re-allocating value to tasks that are higher on that objective.
 Finally, note that for consumer welfare objective, if the \enquote{remainder} of value is less than the current aggregate value on a task $\agg{\valvec_i}$, then the optimal choice is to abstain. \end{proof}